upperlinecode/most-populated-cities/README.md

 ## The Lab

 Use HTML and JavaScript to accept input from users, and dynamically add content to the page if the user enters a correct city.
+The final product can be found here: <a href="https://most-populated-cities-fin.glitch.me">https://most-populated-cities-fin.glitch.me</a>.
+For a cheatsheet, check out `mostPopulatedCities.txt`.